 Tree canopy cover is one of the ways we can measure the size of the urban forest.
 Tree canopy consists of the branches and leaves of a tree.
 It is not the number of trees, but the amount of canopy cover that has the greatest impact on shade and cooling.
 This means it’s important to not only plant new trees, but to protect established trees with large canopies because they provide the most benefits.

-Based on the community consultation outcomes, a draft Urban Forest Strategy will be developed and presented to council for further consideration.
+Based on the community consultation outcomes, a draft Urban Forest Plan will be developed and presented to council for further consideration.
 We will then ask for feedback from the community before the strategy is finalised.

 We look forward to your input to help grow our urban forest.